-At April 30, 2013, our total negotiated backlog was \$3.8 million compared with \$6.8 million at April 30, 2012.
-We anticipate that the majority of our backlog will be recognized as revenue over a period exceeding 12 months.
-The decrease in backlog is a result of revenue recognized during the period offset by new orders during fiscal 2013 of \$0.8 million and changes in foreign currency of \$0.2 million.
-New orders during fiscal 2013 included an approximately \$0.7 million contract from Mitsui Shipbuilding & Engineering ("MES") to further work towards development of the Company's PowerBuoy technology for application in Japanese sea conditions.
-A portion of our backlog at April 30, 2013, is for our Oregon project, and we intend to seek additional funding to enable completion of this project.
-Most of our backlog at April 30, 2013 and 2012 consisted of cost-sharing contracts as described in the Financial Operations Overview section of this Management's Discussion and Analysis.
-Our backlog can include both funded amounts, which are unfilled firm orders for our products and services for which funding has been both authorized and appropriated by the customer (Congress, in the case of US Government agencies) and unfunded amounts, which are unfilled firm orders from the US Department of Energy (DOE) for which funding has not been appropriated.
+At April 30, 2014, our total negotiated backlog was \$4.9 million compared with \$3.8 million at April 30, 2013.
+Approximately \$1.2 million of our backlog at April 30, 2014 was for our Oregon project; we are discussing the necessary steps with the DOE to close out this project.
+In addition, approximately \$0.9 million of our backlog at April 30, 2014 was for our WavePort project off the coast of Spain.
+This cost-sharing contract expires on July 31, 2014 and the contract will not be extended.
+We have reduced our backlog as of April 30, 2014 by \$0.5 million to reflect the estimated impact at expiration to our backlog.
+Our intention is to proceed with this project using our own funding or with the use of other external funding.
+In July 2014, we were awarded a grant of up to Euro 1.13 million (\$1.56 million) by EVE which can be applied to the WavePort project.
+The amount of grant actually received will depend on the amount of eligible project spending incurred as well as amounts received from the EC related to the project.
+The performance period for the EVE grant runs to December 31, 2015.
+Most of our backlog at April 30, 2014 and 2013 consisted of cost-sharing contracts as described in the Financial Operations Overview section of this Management's Discussion and Analysis.
+Our backlog can include both funded amounts, which are unfilled firm orders for our products and services for which funding has been both authorized and appropriated by the customer (Congress, in the case of US Government agencies), and unfunded amounts, which are unfilled firm orders from the DOE for which funding has not been appropriated.
 If any of our contracts were to be terminated, our backlog would be reduced by the expected value of the remaining terms of such contracts.
-Funded backlog was \$3.8 million and \$4.8 million at April 30, 2013 and 2012, respectively.
+Our backlog was fully funded at April 30, 2014 and 2013.
+Further, in September 2013, we were selected for a \$1.0 million award from the DOE to enhance the commercial viability of our PowerBuoy system through mechanical component design changes.
+As of April 30, 2014, the rece

-For fiscal 2013, we generated revenues of \$3.6 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$14.7 million, and for fiscal 2012, we generated revenues of \$5.7 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$15.1 million.
-As of April 30, 2013, our accumulated deficit was \$140.7 million.
+For fiscal 2014, we generated revenues of \$1.5 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$11.0 million, and for fiscal 2013, we generated revenues of \$3.6 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$14.7 million.
+As of April 30, 2014, our accumulated deficit was \$151.6 million.
 We have not been profitable since inception, and we do not know whether or when we will become profitable because of the significant uncertainties with respect to our ability to successfully commercialize our PowerBuoy systems in the emerging renewable energy market.